 The first general rules were written down by Charles Goodman Tebbutt in Bury Fen Bandy Club in 1882 and by the corresponding body in USSR.
 The first international bandy match took place in 1891 between Bury Fen Bandy Club from England and the Haarlemsche Hockey & Bandy Club from the Netherlands.
 The Dutch club, which after a couple of club fusions, now is named HC Bloemendaal.
 Bloemendaal developed into an extremely successful club even in modern times.

 Bandy was a popular sport in England until the first World War, and the England national bandy team won the 1913 European Bandy Championships, but then the English lost interest in the sport and the National Bandy Association was discontinued.
-Bandy got official status in Russia in 1898, in Norway 1903, in Sweden 1907, in Finland 1908 and started developing widely in Europe after that.
+Bandy got official status in the Soviet Union in 1898, in Norway 1903, in Sweden 1907, in Finland 1908 and started developing widely in Europe after that.

 1908